gduclaux/FieldMoveProjectImporter_QGIS/README.md

 ## Usage

 ### Prerequisites
 From your tablet you can extract a FieldMove project in various format.
 I recommend you export in CSV format and copy the whole folder from your tablet to a dekstop computer.
 Store the **CSV project folder** (typically projectX.fm) in a convenient location in your local machine.
+It should also work for CSV folder generated and exported from FielMove_Clino, the mobile phone app version of FieldMove.

 ### FieldMove Project Importer plugin
 After installation the plugin is avaliable from the plugin menu, or directly in the toolbar if the *Plugins Toolbar* is activated.
 Simply press the plugin button and provide the path to the CSV project folder then click **import**.